Capital Projects > Timeline > Cross Country Ski Center

 “We looked at both options – either choosing a site adjacent to the existing facility, and then tearing down the old lodge when the project is complete, or building on the existing footprint,” Huisman explained.
 “We chose the most efficient and cost-effective approach, but it does put us in the position to be semi-open in fall of 2014, with full completion in early 2015.”

 Despite the partial opening, management and staff plan to minimize potential inconveniences by providing temporary infrastructure to maintain service levels throughout this transition.

 Q. Will homeowners have a say in the project?

-In addition to the upcoming town hall meetings, homeowner viewpoints (from cross country sub-group meetings) have been considered since the project’s inception.
-Recommendations from the General Plan Committee, whose meetings are open to all Tahoe Donner homeowners, were also taken into consideration.
+A. In addition to two town hall meetings held in 2012, homeowner viewpoints (from cross country sub-group meetings) have been considered since the project’s inception.
+Recommendations from the General Plan Committee, whose meetings are open to all Tahoe Donner homeowners, are also taken into consideration.

 To download the latest schematic drawings, click the links below;

 If you have comments or questions, please send them to email@example.com.